iotapizza/iota-wiki/home.md

 and many other guides, preferably in multiple languages too.
 For write requests and general discussion about this project I created the `#projectwiki` channel.

 Write permission is individually assigned to users (or groups of users) who want to work on a specific page or section.
 This is necessary in order to prevent spam, if there were no restrictions some people would vanish content and put their reflinks and unrelated projects everywhere.
-We will assign moderators from different timezones to take care of the user permission management and to have an eye on the user activities.
+We will assign moderators from different timezones to take care of the user permission management and to have an eye on the [user activities](https://github.com/iotapizza/iota-wiki/commits/master).

-The information will be grouped into sections like [/dev](/dev), [/research](/research), `/wallet`, `/spanish` (or simply `/es`)  and only selected users get write permission in each section.
-A specific group of users will be able to create and edit pages about `/research` aspects of IOTA, while `/wallet` guides can be managed only by wallet developers.
-(These pages contain sensitive data like download links and checksums.)
+The information will be grouped into sections like [/dev](/dev), [/research](/research), `/wallet`, `/spanish` or simply `/es`  and only selected users get write permission in each section.
+A specific group of users will be able to create and edit pages about `/research` aspects of IOTA, while `/wallet` guides can be managed only by wallet developers as these pages contain sensitive data like download links and checksums.

-It would be great to see many different users here, especially those not having a technical background looking for a way to contribute.
+It would be great to see a lot of different users here, especially those not having a technical background looking for a way to contribute.
 Grab the initiative and start to turn this wiki into an informational, educational and entertaining place for the entire IOTA community.
 # Technical details
 [IOTA Wiki](/wiki) is based on [Wiki.js](https://github.com/Requarks/wiki), a simple and very lightweight wiki engine which can be customized and extended to our needs easily.
 The entire content is archived in a [public repository on GitHub](https://github.com/iotapizza/iota-wiki) that keeps track of the changes too.